-The Dyson Big Ball Animal 2 is a cylinder vacuum cleaner.
-To help evaluate it, we’ve called in the assistance of our two test labs (labradors, that is) and three hairy cats.
+To help evaluate the Dyson Big Ball Animal 2, we’ve called in the assistance of our two test labs (labradors, that is) and three hairy cats.
 And asked them, Doctor Dolittle-style, to lounge about on the carpets, the rugs, the wool-covered cushions and the back seat of the car.
 It didn’t take much persuasion.
 So, without further ado, let’s dig straight in and see what this Big Baller can do.

 Dyson Big Ball Animal 2: Design and build